jammerware/final-react-router/README.md

  # Activity 6 | INFSCI 2560: Web Technologies & Standards

 Now that you're a React expert, you're going to do build your own little mini-twitter.
 Jack Dorsey did it, and he [only eats one meal a day](https://www.businessinsider.com/twitter-ceo-jack-dorsey-only-eats-7-meals-per-week-2020-1).
 So you've totally got this.
+If you get stuck, you can always [contact me](mailto:ben.stein@pitt.edu) for help.

 ## TASKS